Koei Tecmo: Team Ninja

-International offices

-Koei Tecmo also operates various international branches and offices, such as Koei Tecmo Europe in Hertfordshire, England, Koei Tecmo America in Burlingame, California, Koei Tecmo Taiwan in Taipei, Koei Tecmo Vietnam in Hanoi, Koei Tecmo Singapore, as well was two offices in China, located in Tianjin and Beijing.

 Former subsidiaries

 Team Tachyon

 Team Tachyon is a Japanese video game development department of Koei Tecmo founded in 2007.
 Similar to Team Ninja, the group was formed to develop high-profile games, some of which relate to Tecmo Koei's classic franchises.
-The company says that they chose the name, "Team Tachyon", because a tachyon is a particle that exceeds the speed of light.
+The company says that it chose the name, "Team Tachyon", because a tachyon is a particle that exceeds the speed of light.
 Key members include Tecmo producers Keisuke Kikuchi (Rygar, Fatal Frame) and Kohei Shibata.

 So far, Team Tachyon has aided in the development of the 2008 Fatal Frame IV: Mask of the Lunar Eclipse game for the Wii, 2008 Wii game Rygar: The Battle of Argus, has released Undead Knights for the PlayStation Portable, and Quantum Theory for the PlayStation 3 and the Xbox 360, released in 2010.

 As of February 18, 2016, Team Tachyon was absorbed into Team Ninja, with some staff now moved to Gust.